-Figure 3.
-"Feature of features": grouping data. n = 100, p = 150.
+Figure 3: "Feature of features": grouping data. n = 100, p = 150.
 The features come in groups of 10, with the response being a linear combination of the features in the first group.
-The SNR for y increases from left to right.
-The figure on the left shows the test MSE results, with the red dotted line indicating the median null test MSE.
-In the figure on the right, each point depicts the TPR and FPR of the fitted model for one of 30 simulation runs.
-Fwelnet performs comparably with the group lasso in terms of the test MSE.
-Fwelnet has a higher TPR than the lasso and a lower FPR than the group lasso.
+As we go from left to right, the signal-to-noise ratio (SNR) for $\mathbf{y}$ increases.
+The figure on the left shows the test mean squared error (MSE) results with the red dotted line indicating the median null test MSE.
+In the figure on the right, each point depicts the true positive rate (TPR) and false positive rate (FPR) of the fitted model for one of 30 simulation runs.
+Fwelnet performs comparably to the group lasso in terms of test MSE.
+Fwelnet has higher TPR than the lasso, and lower FPR than the group lasso.